benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ***

+R Markdown:
-R Markdown: minor extensions to allow R code display and execution, embed images in html files (convenient for sharing), equations
+- minor extensions to allow R code display and execution
+- embed images in html files (convenient for sharing)
+- equations

 One package to rule them all
 ========================================================